Scientific/Education Planning Committee

 Erik Sloth, MD, PhD; USabcd, Aarhus University Hospital, Aarhus, Risskov, Denmark

-Hari Kalagara, MD, is passionate about regional anesthesia and has completed a regional anesthesia fellowship at Cleveland Clinic in Cleveland, OH.
-He has attained European Diploma in Regional Anesthesia (EDRA) by the European Society of Regional Anaesthesia and Pain Therapy and was awarded the ASRA Resident/Fellow of the Year Award in 2017.
-Dr. Kalagara served as Point-of-Care Ultrasound (POCUS) Director at the University of Alabama at Birmingham (UAB).
-Dr. Kalagara holds certifications in perioperative echocardiography and critical care echocardiography by the National Board of Echocardiography (NBE).
-Dr. Kalagara is currently working as an assistant professor in Anesthesiology and Perioperative Medicine at the Mayo Clinic with special interest in regional anesthesia and POCUS.
-He is currently the Chair of ASRA Pain Medicine POCUS courses. [top]
+Hari Kalagara, MD, is passionate about regional anesthesia and completed a regional anesthesia fellowship at the Cleveland Clinic.
+He holds the European Diploma in Regional Anesthesia from the European Society of Regional Anaesthesia and Pain Therapy and was awarded the ASRA Resident/Fellow of the Year Award in 2017 and the Presidential Scholar Award in 2026 from ASRA Pain Medicine.
+Dr. Kalagara is chair of regional anesthesia and acute pain medicine at Mayo Clinic Florida.
+He also serves as chair of ASRA Pain Medicine POCUS courses and is a member of the CME committee.[top]

-Keith May, MD, FASA, completed a fellowship in regional anesthesia and acute pain medicine at Virginia Commonwealth University after 14 years in private practice.
+Keith May, MD, FASA, completed a fellowship in regional anesthesia and acute pain medicine at Virginia Commonwealth University in Richmond after 14 years in private practice.
 He is currently an assistant professor at the University of Tennessee Medical Center in Knoxville, where he also serves as the associate program director for the residency program.
 His professional interests include resident education, practice management, and regional anesthesia. [top]